tannerfronk/tannerfronk.github.io/_posts/2021-01-25-Advanced-Git.md

 ### Git Reset

 Simply put, "git reset" will reset your current work.
 It can do so both for staged and unstaged changes.
+With no additional tags, this will unstage any changes.

 #### Soft Reset

-    git reset --soft
+    git reset --soft <commit>

 First, lets talk about the - -soft tag.
 A "soft" reset will keep your changes and put you back at the HEAD of your branch.
 This helps you keep what you are working with and revert back to the HEAD of your branch to get rid of any commits you aren't satisfied with.

 #### Hard Reset

-    git reset --hard
+    git reset --hard <commit>

 A hard reset will completely revert everything in your working directory to the last commit.
 Anything that is not commited will be lost, even if you added it as a staged and ready to be commited change.
 Only use this when you want to completely lose all your unsaved changes.

 #### Mixed Reset

-    git reset --mixed
+    git reset --mixed <commit>

 You guessed it, this one is a mix between a hard and soft reset.
 You will not lose any of your changes made if they are staged to be commited, and everything else will be reset back to the HEAD of your branch.